-“Really, we should not have travelled by wagon to you,” said the brothers.
+“Really, we should not have traveled by wagon to you,” said the brothers.
 “We should have crawled here on all fours, the entire way!”

 The final statement spoken by the holy brothers demonstrates the quintessence of self-nullification (when it is unified with lowliness).
-It is the feeling that all of my accomplishments are condensed it into a tiny point (symbolizing the sefirah of kingdom) and thrown into the mouth of the so-called great abyss, the sefirah of kingdom of the Sitra Achra (the Other Side).
+It is the feeling that all of my accomplishments are condensed into a tiny point (symbolizing the sefirah of Kingdom) and thrown into the mouth of the so-called great abyss, the sefirah of Kingdom of the Sitra Achra (the Other Side).

 Let us explain.
 The founders of Chassidut, the Ba’al Shem Tov, the Maggid, and the Alter Rebbe had two points that comprised the essence of Divine service: clinging to God (דְּבֵקוּת) and self-nullification (בִּטּוּל).
 Clinging to God is the light (by clinging we reveal the Divine—all revelation is called “light”) while self-nullification provides the vessel, the state of the rectified vessel that can contain the light of clinging.
 Both clinging and self-nullification—both the light and the vessel—are essential for prayer.